Effects of Poor Communication In Healthcare

 Cloud Contact Center

 The 8x8 Cloud Contact Center is a first-of-its-kind solution with unprecedented merging collaboration capabilities in a single unified interface.
 Our suite of products delivers an Omnichannel Routing, Analytics, Quality Management, and Workstream Collaboration on one platform.
+What we offer:

 - Intelligent interaction routing with self-service options